r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

       TODO: [ BitsTransfer ]
       Another way to download/execute remotelly our agent without using the powershell switch 'Net.WebClient.DownloadString' method.
-This method allow us to chose the download location in target system and start the agent (exe).
+This method also allow us to chose the download location of the agent in target system and start the agent (exe).

 <br />